gtk-rs/gtk4-rs/book/src/main_event_loop.md

 ```

 If you come from another language than Rust, you might be uncomfortable with the thought of spawning new threads before even looking at other options.
-Luckily, Rust's safety guarantees allow you to stop worrying about the nasty bugs, concurrency tends to bring.
+Luckily, Rust's safety guarantees allow you to stop worrying about the nasty bugs that concurrency tends to bring.

 Normally we want to keep track of the work in the thread.
 In our case, we don't want the user to spawn additional threads while an existing one is still running.